The future of solar energy is bright

 Indian Creek Nature Center (Cedar Rapids, Iowa)

-In summer 2016, the new Amazing Space facility at the Indian Creek Nature Center in Cedar Rapids was completed.
+In 2016, the new Amazing Space facility at the Indian Creek Nature Center in Cedar Rapids was completed.
 We own and operate a solar array on the building and on the ground near it.
 The solar equipment connects directly to our electrical system and produces the same amount of energy the facility needs.

 Real-time information from Amazing Space is telling us how various panel configurations affect solar production.
 It’s part of an effort to help us identify what works best in our service area, how much solar power may feed back to the grid and how often customers may need to supplement their solar energy with power from the electrical system.